ronin2k5/scripts/README.md

 # scripts

 Collection of useful scripts.
-This collection and the scripts within it will evlove over time.
+This collection and the scripts within it will evolve over time.

 ## pyscripts/
 - collection of scripts for managing python projects